mttarvina/Nanolay/README.md

 // *****************************************************************************
 // @desc:       Disables all peripherals.
 User must manually enable a peripheral
 //                  in the main program before using peripheral specific
-//                  function APIs.
+//                  custom APIs.
 This is called by SysInit()
 // @args:       None
 // @returns:    None
 // *****************************************************************************